 What is the best brand of cake mix?

 Truthfully, I have never found a difference between any of the major cake mix players.
-Duncan Hines, Betty Crocker and Pillsbury all make stellar cakes, and additions like the ones in this post can be added to any of them, as well as generic, store brand mixes.
+Duncan Hines and Betty Crocker both make stellar cakes, and additions like the ones in this post can be added to any of them, as well as generic, store brand mixes.

-Regardless of which box cake mix you use, there are some simple things you can do to bring out the deliciousness.
+Regardless of which box cake mix you use, there are some simple things you can do to bring out the bakery flavor of your boxed cake mix.

 (Just as an FYI: This post may contain affiliate links.
 This means if you make a purchase from one of them, I get a commission.
 No extra cost to you.
 Read more about that here.)